=Google Local Search Tips for Small Businesses

 2. Add a cover photo – but make sure it represents your business in the best way.
 The cover photo acts as the front page to your business.

-3. Download the app – Google My Business is available on both iOS and Android aswell as desktop, so be sure to download the app so you can keep an eye on your business performance.
+3. Download the app – Google Maps available on both iOS and Android as well as desktop, so be sure to download the app so you can keep an eye on your business performance.

 4. Get to know Google Insights – and refer back to this blog when you need to – if you bookmark this article, you’ll have instant access whenever you need it.

-It’s important to get your SEO right on your website in order to optimise Google My Business.
+It’s important to get your SEO right on your website in order to optimise Google Business Profile.
 You need to optimise your keywords and understand who is visiting your website and when.

-If you would like to understand more about Google My Business or need some help with setting it up and how to optimise your website performance, please contact us.
+If you would like to understand more about Google Business Profile or need some help with setting it up and how to optimise your website performance, please contact us.